takishim/mikeneko65-docs/BUILDGUIDE_en.md

 1. **Connecting USB cable**
-   ![Connecting USB cable](./image/buildguid_jp_170_complete.jpg "Connecting USB cable") Connect your USB cable to the keyboard and PC.
-   Now it is completed.
+   ![Connecting USB cable](./image/buildguid_jp_170_complete.jpg "Connecting USB cable") Connect your USB cable to the keyboard and PC and now it is completed.

 ## Procedure for removing the main PCB from the aluminum case
 - **Removing it by hand**
   ![Removing main PCB by hand](./image/dismount_pcb1.jpg "Removing main PCB by hand") With the keycaps are installed, hook your fingers on the top eight keycaps and slowly lift them upward.
-  If it is hard, do not force and remove it, use the keycap puller as described below.
+  If it is hard, do not force and pull up, use the keycap puller as described below.
 - **Removing main PCB by keycap puller**
   ![Removing main PCB by keycap puller](./image/dismount_pcb2.jpg "Removing main PCB by keycap puller") Remove the keycaps of the '1' & '2' & '-' & '=' keys, hook the key switch puller into the notch in the plate and lift it slightly, alternating left and right.
   Once the main PCB is off the aluminum case, lift the main PCB slightly and disconnect the JST cable from the connector on the main PCB.
   * Be careful not to lift the main PCB all at once without disconnecting the JST cable, since the connector will be damaged and the JST cable will be cut.